web-servers/tomcat-embedded-quickstarts/mod_cluster-example/README.md

 # Introduction

-This project utilizes a Red Hat build of the Apache Tomcat 8.5.20 artifacts along with mod_cluster version 1.4.0.Alpha1.
+This project utilizes Apache Tomcat 8.5.20 with mod_cluster version 1.4.0.Alpha1.
 It requires that you install and configure mod_cluster (the defaults will do) in httpd as a load balancer for the embedded process.

 # Launch